JoMe92/film_dev/README.md

 - Reading unprocessed 16-bit or 8-bit image Data
 - applay all nesserery processing steps to get an positiv image
 - do some basic image processing

+### Roadmap
+---

+- automatic cropping of the image
+- add frame to image
+- GUI to visualize the image processing steps

 ### Installation
 ---